28 and Me

 Next, we used high resolution hippocampal subfield imaging to examine the relationship between sex hormones and medial temporal lobe morphology.
 We found that unique subfields of the human hippocampus and surrounding medial temporal lobe are impacted by fluctuating sex hormones across the 28-day cycle.
 These results establish sex hormones’ ability to rapidly and dynamically shape medial temporal lobe morphology across the human menstrual cycle.

-A follow-up study "28andOC" was completed in 2019 to investigate the impact of chronic hormone suppression on brain structure/function in the same individual over the same time-course.
+A follow-up study "28andOC" was conducted to investigate the impact of chronic hormone suppression on brain structure/function in the same individual over the same time-course.
+"28andHe" investigates diurnal changes in hormone production in a densely-sample male.

 Pritschet L., Taylor C., Santander T., Jacobs E.G. (2021) Applying dense-sampling methods to reveal dynamic endocrine modulation of the nervous system.
 Current Opinions in Behavioral Science.
 Special Issue on Deep Imaging, edited by: Caterina Gratton and Rodrigo Braga.